Moamoria rebellion: Third phase

-The scattered Moamarias now reorganized themselves with Dafala-Bhatias under one Harihar and broke in rebellion in 1786 from the foot of Daphla Hills.
+The scattered Moamarias now reorganized themselves with Dafala-Bahatias under one Harihar and broke in rebellion in 1786 from the foot of Daphla Hills.
 They defeated the royalist force at Garaimari bil and other places.
 Then freed Pitambar, a relation to the previous Mayamara abbot and persuaded to join them, who did it after allegedly performing a Brahmayagna (Brahman–slaying sacrifice).
 The rebels then burnt the Satras of Garmur, Auniati and Dakhinpat (all royalist Satras in Majuli), headed by Brahmanas, and also executed the abbots of Bareghar and Budhbari Satras, which belonged to Kala-Samathi for collaborating with the royalist.
 At Pahumara the rebels routed the troops sent by the vassal states of Rani, Luki, Beltola and Topakuchi and further advanced and defeated the Burhagohain at Sagunmari, making him retreat to Rangpur.
 The rebels got momentum to pillage villages in the vicinity of Rangpur.
 Attempt was made by the abbot of Dihing Satra with his disciples to repulse them but went to vain.
 The Ahom priests too collected bands of soldiers and fought with the rebels.

 Silver rupee of rebel king Bharath Singha, struck in Rangpur.

 The rebels after many prolonged battles, marching along the Jhanji River appeared at the capital gates and surrounded Rangpur in January 1788.
 At this sight king Suhutpanphaa accompanied by most of his officers left for Guwahati, leaving Purnananda Burhagohain in charge.
 The Burhagohain too deserted Rangpur after resisting the rebels for a few days.
 From Guwahati, Suhitpangphaa sent a large contingent of troops under the Pani Phukan to the assistance of Burhagohain.
 Receiving reinforcement, the royalist assumed offensive but still couldn't manage to reoccupy the Ahom metropolis.
 In August 1788, Patkonwar (a son of Rajeswar Singha) raised a huge army with the assistance of Nara Raja and recovered Rangpur from the Moamorias, but his victory was short lived and he was eventually killed following an internal dissension in his camp.

 The Burhagohain erected a line of ramparts from Bar Ali to Kharikatiya Ali along the Namdang river, from where he resisted further rebel incursion.
 The royalist finally unable to stand the rebels fell back to Gaurisagar.
 The rebels then laid siege to the Gaurisagar Fort, and a large number of people along with many high officials fell fighting.
 The Burhagohain had to ultimately retreat to Taratali thence Dichoi.
 From Dichoi further incursion of rebels were resisted.
 The rebels frequently harassed the people, living under the tract controlled by Burhagohain.
 The Upper Assam razed by continuous battles and disorder, cultivation suffered, there occurred a very terrible famine–the severest in Assam's history.